WICG/privacy-preserving-ads/Bucketization.md

    other aggregation server.
 Both of servers append these dummy record shares to the end of their share lists.

-3. With the help of the 3rd aggregation server, $S_1$ and $S_2$ will perform a secret shared shuffle as a result of which they obtain shares of the permuted records, including the dummy records.
-Note that it is now impossible for any of the parties to tell which records correspond to dummy records vs real records, or where any of the original real records ended up in the list.
+3. With the help of the 3rd aggregation server, _S<sub>1</sub>_ and _S<sub>2</sub>_ will perform a secret shared shuffle as a result of which they obtain shares of the permuted records, including the dummy records.
-   Pictorially, this looks like the below diagram:
+   Note that it is now impossible for any of the parties to tell which records correspond to dummy records vs real records, or where any of the original real records ended up in the list.Pictorially, this looks like the below diagram:
    ![dp_shuffling](diagrams/bucketization_dp_shuffling.png)

 4. Now the parties can reveal the relevant bits from the resulting records,